Holiday Pay Rules – Legal Update

 In November, the Employment Appeal Tribunal ruled that employees’ holiday pay should include overtime and that employers would need to calculate the actual weekly earnings of each employee.
 You can read our article about this for further details.

-Following this landmark decision (in the case of Bear Scotland Limited), the government is changing the law to limit the adverse effect for employers.
+Following this landmark decision (in the case of Bear Scotland Limited), the government is changing the law to limit the adverse effect on employers.

-The law will change so that a series of unlawful deduction of wages can only go back a maximum of two years.
-The last in the series of the deductions must still be within three months of an employee presenting a claim to the Employment Tribunal.
+The law will change so that a series of unlawful deductions of wages can only go back a maximum of two years.
+The last in the series of deductions must still be within three months of an employee presenting a claim to the Employment Tribunal.

 The government has also made changes so that employees are only able to present claims for holiday pay claims in the Employment Tribunal and not the civil courts.

-If you are concerned about any potential liabilities, or receive a claim against your business for long term holiday pay, please contact either Rhiain Lewis (01752 513532/rhiain.lewis@GASolicitors.com) or Rob Zacal (01752 513549/robert.zacal@GASolicitors.com) and they will be able to help.
+If you are concerned about any potential liabilities or receive a claim against your business for long-term holiday pay, please call 01752 203500 or email enquiries@GAsolicitors.com.